 Venison taken from a healthy deer that has been field dressed and butchered properly might be the safest red meat on the planet.
 But there are still some diseases and bacteria you need to be aware of.
 The two most publicized safety concerns with venison are chronic wasting disease and bovine tuberculosis.

-CWD has been found in 16 states, but according to the U.S. Centers for Disease Control and Prevention, there has never been a documented case of a human contracting CWD from a deer.
+CWD has been found in at least 25 states, but according to the U.S. Centers for Disease Control and Prevention, there has never been a documented case of a human contracting CWD from a deer.
 However, the CDC recommends not eating deer that test positive for the disease.

 It’s possible for a human to contract bovine tuberculosis through venison consumption but it hasn’t happened yet, says Dr. David Wolfgang, a whitetail health specialist from Penn State University.